Felscream/Parsingway/README.md

 Dungeons and small encounters are not displayed.

-Reports are updated every minute.
+Reports are updated every minuteto support live logging.
 If a report has not been updated with a new trackable encounter for more than 1 hour and 30 minutes, the tracking will stop.

 Sending a new report on the Discord server, or a new message on the channel with the latest report will also stop further updates.